Detailed content of our market study

 4.1 Composters and methanizers

-The two main applications of organic waste recycling are composting and methanization.
-The first one consists of aerobic digestion (***) of organic matter; the organic waste is degraded by the combined action of bacteria, fungi and micro-organisms.
+The two main applications for recycling organic waste are composting and methanization.
+The former involves aerobic digestion (***) of organic matter; organic waste is degraded by the combined action of bacteria, fungi and micro-organisms.

 4.3 Problem: lack of outlets and collection